josephmisiti/awesome-machine-learning/books.md

 - [Machine Learning System Design](https://www.manning.com/books/machine-learning-system-design) - Valerii Babushkin and Arseny Kravchenko - A book about planning and designing successful ML applications.
 - [Fight Fraud with Machine Learning](https://www.manning.com/books/fight-fraud-with-machine-learning) - by Ashish Ranjan Jha - A book about developing scalable and tunable models that can spot and stop fraudulent activity.
 - [Machine Learning for Drug Discovery](https://www.manning.com/books/machine-learning-for-drug-discovery) - by Noah Flynn - A book that introduces the machine learning and deep learning techniques that drive modern medical research.
+- [Probabilistic Machine Learning](https://probml.github.io/pml-book/book1.html) - 2022 edition By Kevin P. Murphy - A must have for PhD students and ML researchers.
+An exceptional book that covers the basic foundational ML concepts like optimization decision theory information theory and ML maths(linear algebra & probability theory) before delving into traditional but important models Linear Models , then modern supervised and unsupervised Deep learning models.
+- [Probabilistic Machine Learning: Advanced Topics](https://probml.github.io/pml-book/book2.html) - 2023 edition By Kevin P. Murphy Sequel to the first book for those seeking to learn about more niche but important topics.
+Also includes technical coverage on latest models like diffusion and generative modeling.
 ## Deep Learning

 * [Deep Learning - An MIT Press book](https://www.deeplearningbook.org/)